 Access to the Museum’s Historic Park and parking areas is limited to daytime and during special events at the Museum.

-While the Historic Park is open seasonally (May-November), visitors are always welcome to enjoy outdoor interpretation and the five-tank display during daylight hours.
+Visitors are always welcome to enjoy outdoor interpretation and the five-tank display during daylight hours throughout the year.

 The Oregon Military Museum is committed to providing meaningful access to as many visitors as possible.
 To meet this commitment, OMM provides: